Suppression of scalar power on large scales and associated bispectra: Suppressing the scalar power on large scales

 \subsubsection{The punctuated inflationary scenario}

 The third scenario we shall consider is the so-called punctuated inflationary scenario (referred to hereafter as PI) achieved with the aid of the potential~\cite{Jain:2008dw,Jain:2009pm}

 The potential contains a point of inflection at $\phi=\phi_0$.
-If one starts with a suitably large initial value of the scalar field such that $\phi\gg\phi_0$, the potential admits two stages of slow roll inflation separated by a brief departure (for less than an e-fold) from inflation.
-We shall choose to work with $\phi_{\mathrm{i}}= 12\,\Mp$ and $\epsilon_{1{\mathrm{i}}} = 2\times10^{-3}$.
-On setting $\phi_0=1.9654\,\Mpl$, we obtain the best-fit value for the parameter $m$ to be $7.17\times10^{-8}\, \Mp$.
-We have plotted the resulting scalar power spectrum in figure~\ref{fig:ps}.
-As in the case of SMII, the power spectrum exhibits a sharp drop in power on large scales.
+If one starts with a suitably large initial value of the scalar field such that $\phi\gg\phi_0$, the potential admits two stages of slow roll inflation separated by a brief departure (for less than an $e$-fold) from inflation.
+We shall choose to work with $\phi_{\mathrm{i}}= 12.00\,\Mp$ and $\epsilon_{1{\mathrm{i}}} = 2\times10^{-3}$.
+On setting $\phi_0=1.9654\,\Mpl$, we obtain the best-fit value for the parameter $m$ to be $7.16\times10^{-8}\, \Mpl$.
+We have plotted the resulting scalar and tensor power spectra in Fig.~\ref{fig:ps}.
+Note that the scalar power spectrum exhibits a sharp drop in power on large scales.
+The model also predicts a very low amplitude for the tensor power throughout the range of wave numbers of interest.
 However, the model has a major drawback.
-One finds that, in order for the drop in power to occur at wave numbers roughly corresponding to the Hubble scale today, the largest scale has to leave the Hubble radius during inflation considerably (about $30$--$35$~e-folds) earlier than the nominally accepted upper bound of about $65$ e-folds, when counted from the end of inflation (for a discussion on this upper bound, see Refs.~\cite{Dodelson:2003vq,Liddle:2003as}).
-For the above values of the parameters, we find that inflation lasts for about $110$ e-folds and the pivot scale itself exits the Hubble radius at about $91$ e-folds before the end of inflation.
-We should clarify that, when comparing PI with the CMB data, for convenience, rather than vary $N_\ast$, we have varied the initial value of the scale factor, say, $a_\mathrm{i}$.
-We obtain the best-fit value of $a_\mathrm{i}$ to be $7.36\times\,10^{-3}$, which leads to the $N_\ast \simeq 91$ quoted above.
+One finds that, in order for the drop in power to occur at wave numbers roughly corresponding to the Hubble scale today, the largest scale has to leave the Hubble radius during inflation considerably (about $30$--$35$~$e$-folds) earlier than the nominally accepted upper bound of about $65$ $e$-folds, when counted from the end of inflation (for a discussion on this upper bound, see Refs.~\cite{Dodelson:2003vq,Liddle:2003as}).
+For the above values of the parameters, we find that inflation lasts for about $110$ $e$-folds and the pivot scale itself exits the Hubble radius at about $90.61$ $e$-folds before the end of inflation.
 Despite the drawback, we believe the model is interesting for the reason that, amongst the different models we consider, it leads to the largest improvement in the fit to the CMB data.
 We shall briefly comment about the model further in concluding section.